gayatrig19/the-frozen-heart-quiz/README.md

 ### Images

 - The image in this project is sourced from [WallpaperAccess](https://wallpaperaccess.com/).
 Image was specifically selected to correlate with the main purpose of the website and to give user a imagery representation for the content to increase the impact of the design.
-- The logo for the website is sourced from [Freepik](https://www.freepik.com/)
+- The logo image for the website is sourced from [Freepik.](https://www.freepik.com/)

 ### Visual Effects